abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 ## Retrieval Augmented Generation

-In these experiments we an LLM model to first detect named entities in the sentence.
-This is followed by a WikiData lookup to find the translations of the found entities in the target language.
-This is followed by using the looked up translations to create an augmented prompt which is then fed to an LLM to translate the source sentence.
+In these experiments, we use an LLM model to first detect named entities in the sentence.
+This is followed by a Wikidata lookup to find the translations of the detected entities in the target language.
+The looked-up translations are then used to create an augmented prompt, which is fed to an LLM to translate the source sentence.

-### Experiment Using Using gemma3_instruct_4b_text Model
+### Experiment Using gemma3_instruct_4b_text Model

 #### Experiment Description